KBE25/risk_analysis/README.md

 **Commercial Aircrafts**

-- Prioritize: Aircraft using Reciprocating or Turbo Prop engines.
+- Prioritize: Aircraft using Turbo Fan or Tubo Jet engines.
-- Number of Engines: Consider 1 or 2 engines for optimal safety and accident rates.
+- Number of Engines: Consider 2 or 3 engines for optimal safety and accident rates.
 - Airbus is the safest option, prioritizing models: A340 and A380 due to low fatality rates and accident count as well as A320 due to its safety and market popularity.

 ## Next Steps